To protect yourself, we have some recommendations. Some seem simple, even silly, but they work.

 Before surgery, use a marker or ink pen and write “NO” on the body part or limb not involved in the surgery.
 That sounds silly, but it might save you from having the wrong knee operated on!

-#9 Carry your living will and healthcare directive with you in your wallet or purse at all times.
+#9 Carry your living will and healthcare directive with you at all times

 These are important papers.
 You never know when or if you are going to need them.
 Make them as small as you can and make sure you have them with you at all times.
 Even better, scan them and save them on your phone.